pflanze/functional-perl/README.md

   That may also change where explicit indication about memory retention are still expected.
 (Possibly backward incompatible.)

+* there are also various ways to explore performance improvements (read-only guarantees and caching, sequences, PXML specializations, implement code inlining, ...)

 We welcome anyone to play with the code, ask questions, provide feedback, and perhaps contribute examples, ideas or teaching materials.
 We are also hoping to work with interested core